gusamarante/dsgepy/README.md

 * slow performance due to the symbolic library

 # Contributing
 If you would like to contribute, plese check the [contributing guidelines](https://github.com/gusamarante/pydsge/blob/master/CONTRIBUTING.md) here.
-A list of suggestion for features is available on the projects page of this repository.
+A list of feature suggestions (https://github.com/gusamarante/pydsge/projects) is available on the projects page of this repository.

 # More Information and Help